 Our CPG work leads to spending a lot of time in retail grocery spaces of all varieties.
 We don’t just look at packaging though.
 Approaching the experience holistically through the eyes of the consumer, we get a better idea of what we can do to help a package stand out on shelf.
 But also, we hone in on details others might miss.
 Enter: The grocery store sign.

 It’s about taking a moment to appreciate the things that are right in front of you.

 You know the type—seen in corner shops, independent stores or ethnic local grocery mainstays.
 The hand painted grocery store signage is simplicity at its best: a handwritten advertisement that quickly and loudly communicates the sale of the week, a new item, or whatever current promo the store is offering.

 Set apart from the functional, digitally printed window ads of national chains, the human craft grabs our attention.
-Hand-painted grocery store signage is lush with brushstroke texture, subtle hints of graphite ruling, and little spatterings of paint.
-All of this is invisible from afar, but up close reads more akin to a work of art.
+Hand-painted grocery store signage is lush with brushstroke texture, subtle hints of graphite ruling, and a little spattering of paint.
+All of this is invisible from afar, but up close reads more as a work of art.

 On the persistence of the hand painted grocery sign

 With quick turnaround, unique appeal, and low cost, hand-painted grocery store advertisements have persisted despite the rise of large format digital printing.
-One reason may be that hand-painted signs scream immediacy—there’s a bit of a FOMO feeling to them even.
-Another may be nostalgia—there’s just something special about the aesthetic that a hand-painted sign lends to a shop.
+Hand-painted signs scream immediacy.
+There’s a bit of a FOMO feeling to them even.
+Another may be nostalgia.
+Something special comes from the aesthetic that a hand-painted sign lends to a shop.
 It speaks to old-school quality while also communicating value.
 We also love the small local businesses supporting each other.